jorgebucaran/hyperawesome/README.md

 * [Emoji Search](https://codepen.io/ismamz/pen/ppGMWM) - Simple app for searching emoji.
 * [Markdown Editor](https://codepen.io/ismamz/pen/wpNvmy) - Simple markdown editor with `localStorage` (use of `dangerouslySetInnerHTML`).
 * [Type The Tao Te Ching](https://github.com/callum-oakley/type-the-tao-te-ching) - A typing practice app featuring passages from the Tao Te Ching.
+* [Serafeim's Hyperapp Tutorial](https://github.com/spapas/hyperapp-tutorial) - A rather big application to be used as a real-world tutorial;  uses a Django/DRF API.

 ## Utilities